 Billiards there are 3 balls on the table, no pockets.
 Snooker, 6 pockets, 22 balls on the table.

-There are no grey balls in a standard game of snooker.
+There are 6 pockets in a standard table.

 According to the Hampshire list of Billiards and Snooker, the Royal Oak does not have a billiards or snooker table.

 There is no record of the first billiards table, but it almost certainly was made in either France or Italy where the game evolved.